esleroempmal/HermitDocs/README.md

 - `>CARD` - Returns a randomly selected playing card.
 - `>CHOOSE [OPTIONS SEPARATED BY COMMAS]` - Chooses an option for you.
 - `>8BALL [QUESTION]` - Answers the question given 8-Ball style.
+- `>PROFILE [MENTION]` - Returns currently available statistics about the mentioned user.
 - More commands coming soon!